in the Jungfrau Region

 - At the Hotel Glacier, chef Robert Steuri, who has been awarded 15 Gault Millau points, has put together a menu with as many regional products as possible.
 Almost all dishes are based on home-made basic products and are adapted to the seasons.
 Several dishes include preparation steps such as fermentation, smoking or dry-aging.
 These processes often take more than a month.
 Only then can the kitchen team start working its magic.

 - For the self-produced "Schoenegg Pommes Chips", the Parkhotel Schoenegg grows its own potatoes.
 Own compost to recycle most of the kitchen waste itself (used as fertiliser for the potatoes).
 Cultivation of peppermint (for Hugo, tea, decorative dishes, desserts, etc.).
 Cultivation of onions.
 Heat recovery in the cooling systems.
 Connection to Grindelwald district heating.
+With the leading sustainability label Ibex Fairstay, the Hotel Glacier has reached the highest level Platinum at the end of 2022.

 - The Hotel Belvedere is one of three hotels in Switzerland that has achieved Platinum status with the IBEX sustainability label.
 It actively offers its guests the opportunity to make their overnight stay at the hotel CO2-neutral.
 This is thanks to a collaboration with "my climate" and "cause we care".
 The Belvedere is the first family-run hotel in the canton of Bern to cooperate with "my climate".
 In addition, a hybrid car was purchased to pick up guests from the station and bring them back to the station after check-out.
 During their stay, guests have the option of using the air-cooling system in their room, which works like an air-conditioning system but is cooled by groundwater and thus does not consume a lot of electricity.
 The hotel's electricity comes 100 per cent from hydropower.
 In addition, a heat pump was connected to the air-cooling system, which produces hot water for the indoor swimming pool.
 The Hotel Belvedere is heated with Holzwärme Grindelwald.
 Through regular renovation work in the hotel, the insulation is improved everywhere and triple-glazed windows are used so that the heat remains inside the hotel in winter and outside in summer.